tanghyd/spiir-io/README.md

 to include this custom table in the list of available lsctables.

-As we have not integrated this with `python-ligo-lw` and `gwpy` modules directly, we have to add our table manually (see `spiir.io.ligolw.postcoh.py#L150`).
+As we have not integrated this with `python-ligo-lw` and `gwpy` modules directly, we have to add our table manually (see `spiir.utils.ligolw.postcoh.py#L150`).
 In order for modules like `gwpy` to recognise the `PostcohInspiralTable` schema, we must first import this package before `gwpy` as follows:

 Note: you may need to install `gwpy` and `pandas` in your virtual environment first.

     # import packages in correct order
-    import spiir.io.ligolw.postcoh
+    import spiir.utils.ligolw.postcoh
     import gwpy.table

     # load an EventTable with gwpy (kwarg format="ligolw" is handled automatically)